Scholarships & Financial Aid

 - Wittenberg University scholarships

-Many of these scholarship opportunities are yearly.
+Many of these scholarship opportunities are available annually.
 Please check deadlines before applying.